Busting Wellness Myths At Work & Home

 Myth 2: Apple cider vinegar burns fat

 The truth: Evidence for weight loss is limited and inconsistent, with small short-term effects at best.
-ACV can also irritate the esophagus and erode tooth enamel if used carelessly.
+ACV can also irritate the oesophagus and erode tooth enamel if used carelessly.
 It is not a fat-burner and not a fix for poor diet or sleep.

 What to do instead: Focus on diet quality, fibre, protein distribution, and sleep.
 If people choose to use ACV, advise dilution, food-first use, and dental caution.